1Clide1/Backend-On-A-E-commerce-site/README.md

 ## Description

 In this project I was more focused on what was going on the backend of things.
-With that I fleshed out all of the needed models for this backend to function.
-It was all things that are usually seen in a store site, like categories, products, product tags, etc. I also specified what type of data was being recieved under each possible endpoints.
-When viewing each method with the help of insomnia or looking at the endpoints through a brower, you would be presented with the reletive data for that endpoint in a json format.
+I fleshed out all of the needed SQL models for this backend to function.
+The data represented what you would see in a store.
+I was basically in charge of specifying what would happen in these api routes.
+When viewing each method with the help of insomnia or looking at the endpoints through a browser, you would be presented with the reletive data for that endpoint in a json format.
 It's pretty interesting to look through and this project helped me understand what you could do with a database and with the backend of a server.
 It gave me ideas on how I could utilize the front end in unique ways to represent that data.

 ## Technology